marceldobehere/pixel-scaler/readme.md

-# Clone of the pixel scaler trying to add gif support lol
+# Clone of the Pixel Scale

-するやつ。
+I'm trying to add GIF support bc why not.

 ## URL